erobakiewicz/DRF_shop/README.md

-# Shelf shop API
+# DRF shop API

 ## Description
-This is a simple API for a shop with shelves.
-It allows to add shelves to cart and make orders.
+This is a simple API for a shop with product.
+It allows to add products to cart and make orders.
 It allows to set daily limits for regions and globally for number of order items that can be purchased in one day.

 ## Requirements
 - python 3.11
 - docker
 - docker-compose
-(if you want to run without docker, you need to install postgresql and pipenv)

 ## Installation
 Create and fill in the .env.dev file in the project root directory based on .env.dev.example.